Caring for Elderly Parents What Matters Most

 • Opportunities for socialization through community events or community centers.

-Additionally, some older adults want to continue to work after formally retiring in paid or volunteer positions that give them personal meaning and connections to people of all ages.
+Additionally, some older adults want to continue working after formally retiring in paid or volunteer positions that provide them with personal meaning and connections to people of all ages.
 Opportunities for non-tech-savvy individuals to learn technology are a benefit of age-friendly communities.

-As you can see, there can be a long list of things for caring for aging parents what matters most that fall outside of health system providers.
-These are conversations to initiate with your loved ones long before health concerns become significant concerns.
+As you can see, there can be a long list of things for caring for aging parents, what matters most that fall outside of the health system providers.
+These are conversations to initiate with your loved ones well before health concerns become significant.

 And while you are having these conversations, think about answers to all of these questions for yourself.
 Sometimes it’s not easy to know what we want until we examine and investigate options.